michalkozminski/michalkozminski.github.io/_cv/index.md

 ##### Website: [kozminski.co](http://kozminski.co)

 # Experience

-## February 2018 - Present | DMS
+## April 2020 - Currently | Cobalt.io
 ### Role: Senior Staff Engineer

+#### Project: Cobalt Public API

+In Cobalt my daily work is designing and building public API.
+As a security company, my main goal is to design API and its architecture in a way that makes it secure as well as extensible.
+To achieve a cross-service security system I designed an RBAC solution.
+Being a staff engineer I collaborate across teams to help bring best engineering practices and help team members grow technically.

+- Technical leading for teams
+- Designing public API
+- Build architecture focused on security
+- Working with Kotlin & Ruby
+- Design complex RBAC authorization system

+## February 2018 - March 2020 | DMS
+### Role: Senior Staff Engineer

 #### Project: Mercedes Pay

-Mercedes pay is a payment solution from Daimler.
+Mercedes pay is a payment solution deployed across Mercedes-Benz ecosystem.
 My daily job is working in microservices architecture with multiple Scala, Java, Kotlin and JavaScript services.
 As the platform is designed primarily to handle payments there is a high priority of security and availability of the system.

 - Working in distributed microservice architecture
 - Leading integration team